citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server.md

 {{% alert color="warning" %}}
 **Note for txAdmin**<br />
-If you set the command on the command line, it will overwrite the state that txAdmin is setting the OneSync to.
+If you set the command on the command line, it will overwrite the state that txAdmin is setting the OneSync ConVar to.
 {{% /alert %}}

 **Windows**